mjosaarinen/pqcbench/README.md

+### Installation

 Make sure you have basic packages required.
 As a superuser:
 ```
 apt install git gcc make xsltproc openssl libssl-dev
 ```